hughleo/protractor-workshop/README.md

 * Git

 # Getting started

+There are 3 main pieces of software to be setup:
+* An Angular UI
+* An API that our UI will hit
+* Protractor and Webdriver manager that will allow you to run your test

+Follow the instructions below and you should be able to have a single test run in chrome.

 ## NOTICE: IF you are behind a corporate proxy, please see section below to allow the following installs and builds to work